eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_35_Space_odyssey.md

-The idea of colonising Mars -- a world 160 times more distant time the Moon -- will move decisively from the second phase to the third, when a significant number of people are living permanently in space.
+The idea of colonising Mars—a world 160 times more distant time the Moon—will move decisively from the second phase to the third, when a significant number of people are living permanently in space.
 Mars has an extraordinary fascination for would-be voyagers.
-America, Russia and Europe are filled with enthusiasts -- many of them serious and senior scientists -- who dream of sending people to it.
+America, Russia and Europe are filled with enthusiasts—many of them serious and senior scientists—who dream of sending people to it.
 Their aim is understandable.
 It is the one world in the Solar System that is most like the Earth.
-It is a world of red sandy deserts (hence its name -- the Red Planet), cloudless skies, savage sandstorms, chasms wider than the Grand Canyon and at least one mountain more than twice as tall as Everest.
+It is a world of red sandy deserts (hence its name—the Red Planet), cloudless skies, savage sandstorms, chasms wider than the Grand Canyon and at least one mountain more than twice as tall as Everest.
 It seems ideal for settlement.